-The day-long event features Bollywood-inspired dances put up by the many talented youngsters and dance schools of the Triangle.
-The Cary Diwali stage is a much sought-great after performing stage and great effort is put in by our performers to make the cut in the increasingly competitive auditions.
+The daylong event features cultural dances put up by the many talented performers and dance schools of the Triangle area and beyond.
+The HD stage is a much sought-after performing stage for both up and coming and established dance schools.
+Cultural items are carefully curated through a rigorous audition process involving experienced and neutral judges.
 The dazzling performances and dramatic costumes are as much a tribute to our reputed dance schools as to the many young and creative teen choreographers who only seem to be raising the bar every year.

-The evening headline performer is always a highlight of Cary Diwali, where we present performers from India and other countries.
-Some examples include the well-known singer Kavita Krishnamurthy, Alisha China, Ila Arun to name a few.
+The evening headline performer is always a highlight of HD, where we present performers from the US and abroad.
+Some examples include Oscar-winning singer Mahalaxmi Iyer, the much-revered Kavita Krishnamurthy and Sadhana Sargam, and the ever-popular Alisha Chinai and Ila Arun, just to name a few.
 The “Who is it going to be this time” buzz generates much excitement in the community in the months leading up to October!

-No Diwali event can be complete without Diwali shopping and Cary Diwali makes sure this happens by offering a platform for numerous businesses to present their wares, such as ethnic clothing, personal and home accessories, and exotic handicrafts, to hordes of eager shoppers.
-No Indian event can be complete without food, and this is taken care of by some of the area’s most popular restaurants who try to bring something new every year, while also offering all the old favorites, to hordes of hungry visitors.
+No Diwali event can be complete without shopping and HD makes sure this happens by offering a platform for numerous businesses to present their wares, such as ethnic clothing, personal and home accessories, and exotic handicrafts, to hordes of eager shoppers.
+No Indian event can be complete without food, and this is taken care of by some of the area’s most popular restaurants who try to bring something new every year, while also offering all the old favorites, to all our hungry visitors.

-In recent years, an exhibition tent that showcases some carefully chosen aspect of Indian culture through artifacts, photographs, displays, and interactive elements, has been attracting much interest.
-Our exhibitions on various Indian dimensions have both entertained and informed and led to interesting conversations and interactions with our diverse audience.
+Our Diwali event is not considered complete without a mention of our exhibition that showcases some carefully chosen aspect of Indian culture through artifacts, photographs, displays and interactive elements, and has been attracting much interest.
+Of late, we have made an attempt to synchronize the exhibition with the HD theme.
+Partnerships with regional associations have been explored to provide them the stage and showcase the variety India has to offer.
+Our exhibitions in the past on various Indian dimensions have both entertained and informed and led to interesting conversations and interactions with our diverse audience.